»

 When people are first wanting to venture into self-employment or grow their side business into something more sturdy, they think it requires a big leap, and going all in.
 But here’s what actually happens: A big leap is not that common.
 Here’s the behind-the-scenes of what helps in the meantime.

-MOST people have something else going on to pay the bills for a while… a long while.
+MOST people have something else going on to pay the bills for a while… a long while, y’all.

 For instance, they might keep their business idea as a side gig for years, or they might start their business and get what I call “bridge work” alongside, such as consulting or part-time contract work in a field you already know.